Pierre Andre (announcer): Death

 Andre died of lympho-sarcoma on July 21, 1962, in Evanston, Illinois aged 62.
 He was survived by his wife, a son, a brother and a sister.

 In popular culture

-In the 1983 film A Christmas Story, Andre is mentioned (and heard) as the announcer for Little Orphan Annie.
+Andre is portrayed in voice form by Jean Shepherd in the 1983 film A Christmas Story, in which Shepherd reenacts Andre relaying the secret code at the end of an episode of Little Orphan Annie.